wrvarun-96/Medical-Chatbot-LLM/README.md

 # Medical Chatbot
-This project is a Medical Chatbot built using the LLAMA2 Large Language Model (LLM) with Langchain and FAISS vectorDB.
-The chatbot is designed to provide medical information and answer health-related queries.
+This project is a comprehensive Medical Chatbot designed to provide accurate and relevant medical information and respond to health-related queries.
+The core of the chatbot is built using the LLAMA2 Large Language Model (LLM), known for its advanced natural language processing capabilities.
+By utilizing Langchain, the chatbot effectively manages conversation flow and maintains context throughout interactions, ensuring coherent and contextually appropriate responses.

+In addition to these components, the chatbot employs FAISS vectorDB for efficient and rapid information retrieval.
+This enables the system to quickly access and deliver relevant data from a vast pool of medical knowledge, enhancing the user experience by providing timely and precise answers.
+The integration of these technologies ensures that the chatbot not only understands and processes user queries accurately but also delivers information in a manner that is both informative and easy to comprehend.

 ## Table of Contents
 - [Features](#features)
 - [Architecture](#architecture)